jjgowda/Hack-Jeeva-Monitoring-System/README.md

-# 🔥 Activity Logger - Real-Time Keystroke Monitoring System
+# 🔥 Hack Jeeva - Real-Time Keystroke Monitoring System

 A Python-based desktop activity monitoring system that captures keyboard input and sends logs to a local server with a **hacker-themed real-time dashboard**.